 Investigators of the explosion were shocked when they found that the explosion had been caused by none other than the Mine Inspector, David Reese.
 His body was in good condition compared to others when it was found, and the glass in his lamp was not even cracked.
 Experts testified that “the explosion went both ways from where we found the body. . . .
 The explosion started with the lamp.”

-Mining officials were flabbergasted as to why the highly regarded 34-year-old Reese, both a mine inspector and safety educator, could have made such a fatal mistake.
+Mining officials were flabbergasted about why the highly regarded 34-year-old Reese, a mine inspector and safety educator, could have made such a fatal mistake.

-Asked by a juror why Reese would take the lamp apart and try to light it, Victor-American’s district superintendent, D. J. Griffith, replied: “That is something that I can’t make out, what made him to do such a thing.
-Of course, we thought the lamp was absolutely safe in his hands; he was a good, careful man, and absolutely practical.”
+When a juror asked why Reese would take the lamp apart and try to light it, Victor-American’s district superintendent, D. J. Griffith, replied: “That is something that I can’t make out.
+What made him to do such a thing?
+Of course, we thought the lamp was safe in his hands; he was a good, careful man and practical.”

 Having had much success in recent mine safety, perhaps an overconfident Reese had dropped his guard.
 The question, however, will never be answered.